restconf/YouTubeProxyServer/README.md

 ## YouTubeProxyServer
 This app is developed for my close friends.

+## Notice
+1. If you watch a video through this app, the view count won't increase.

+   So, watch a video on YouTube Site whenever you can.

+2. This app will not work on the network which doesn't allow accessing to ~googlevideo.com/

 ## To run this app
 1. create /src/.env and write like this